Frequently Asked Questions

 What are your hours for lessons?

 On-site clientele can schedule lessons almost any day of the week.
 Off-site opportunities are typically available by appointment only, usually 2-3 times per month.
-Weekend lessons are also available when Lela is not attending clinics to further her education.
+Weekend lessons are also available when Lela is not attending clinics to further her education or coaching at horse shows with clients.

 Winter riding times vary according to location and weather.